ashbyb/yodle-challenge/README.md

-Solution to the programming challenge by Yodle, located here: http://www.yodlecareers.com/puzzles/jugglefest.html
+My Solutions to the two programming challenges from Yodle.